Sweden

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for 2024 stands at 30.8%, corresponding to a TFR of 1.43, marking a slight increase of 1.0 percentage point from 2023.
-Over the latest five-year span from 2020 to 2024, the TFG has been on the rise, averaging 25.1%.
-This level surpasses the 1970s average of 13.6% by approximately 17.2 percentage points.
-The lowest recorded TFG occurred in the early 1990s (1991–1993), at 3.9%.
-Sweden's global position places it at 27th among 38 countries, while within Europe, it holds the 21st rank out of 31 nations.
+The Birthgap Generational Indicator (TFG) reached 30.8% in 2024, corresponding to a total fertility rate (TFR) of 1.43.
+This marks a slight increase of 1.0 percentage points compared to 2023.
+Over the most recent five-year period from 2020 to 2024, the TFG has been trending upward, averaging 25.1%.
+When compared to the 1970s average of 13.6%, the current figure is approximately 17.2 percentage points higher.
+The lowest TFG for Sweden was recorded between 1991 and 1993, with a value of 3.9%.
+In international rankings, Sweden stands 27th out of 38 countries, and within Europe, it ranks 21st out of 31.

 | Year | TFG | Year | TFG |